Frequently asked questions

 "Is it safe to leave the boat unattended?"

 All boats can be locked.
 Please ensure that you close all windows from inside the boat before locking the doors.
-Theft is fortunately rare in France, but the loss of passports, cameras etc. could ruin your holiday.
+The loss of passports, cameras etc. could ruin your holiday.

 "What about linen?"